AkshitaB/akshitab.github.io/_pages/reading.md

 2024

+* A Lab of One's Own: One Woman's Personal Journey Through Sexism in Science - Rita Colwell
+* Convenience Store Woman - Sayaka Murata
 * Legends and Lattes - Travis Baldree
 * Idol, Burning - Rin Usami
 * A Year in Tōkyō: An Illustrated Guide and Memoir - Christy Anne Jones